Workplace Microaggressions: 15 Often Misused Words That Offend

 Not only does it regulate them to a household position, but it also belittles their actual place in the company.
 Being a mom is by no means an insult, but downplaying a woman’s role in the workplace is.
 Just because a female employee is good at remembering birthdays or helping people deal with emotional struggles doesn’t mean she should be treated with the familiarity of a family member.

-Of course, this post merely touches on fifteen commonly used micro-aggressive phrases in the workplace – but there are many others.
+Of course, this post merely touches on fifteen commonly used micro-aggressive phrases in the workplace, but many others.

 That’s why it’s so important to establish an open dialogue in your office.
-Even more so, build a system that allows employees to safely discuss and report microaggressions.
+But, even more so, build a system that allows employees to discuss and report microaggressions safely.

 We’ve got a long way to go toward eliminating microaggressions – being a leader by promoting awareness in your place of work is a start.